Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

 There are no requirements for these appointments.
-This is related to the actual operations of the SA.
+They are determined by the actual operations of the SA.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?